Open Source Conference GW OSCON

 Mariatta Wijaya

-The first woman Python core developer, advisor and administrator for Global PyLadies, an international mentorship group helping those who identify as women become active participants and leaders in the Python community, and co-founder of PyCascades.
+Python Core Developer with a primary focus on improving core Python workflow, documentation, and community accessibility.
+She is advisor and administrator for Global PyLadies, an international mentorship group helping those who identify as women become active participants and leaders in the Python community, and kickstarted the PyCascades and PyLadiesCon conferences.

 Frank Nagle headshot